 Make sure to specify your desired location in the code where you want to combine the text.

-There may be the different situations for you where you need to concatenate a range of cell into a single cell.
-And, that’s why we have these different methods.
+There may be different situations for you where you need to concatenate a range of cells into a single cell.
+And that’s why we have these different methods.

 All methods are easy and quick, you need to select the right method as per your need.
-I must say that give a try to all the methods once.
+I must say that give a try to all the methods once and tell me: